-Annual flowers that are confusingly referred to interchangably as Clarkia or Godetia, and even Eucharidium.
+These easy annual flowers are confusingly referred to interchangeably as Clarkia or Godetia, and even Eucharidium.
 We believe that Clarkia is correct.
-Plant Clarkia in cool, moist ,well-drained soil.
+Plant Clarkia in cool, moist, well-drained soil.
 Avoid nitrogen-rich beds and planting beside nitrogen fixers (beans, peas, clover, lupins…).
 Flowering will be reduced in hot weather.
-While plants are still small, intersperse your Clarkia bed with twiggy branches to provide support as they grow.
+While plants are still small, intersperse the Clarkia bed with twiggy branches to provide support as they grow.
 Tall plants will need staking.
 Crowding Clarkia plants may increase flower production.
 Clarkia may self-sow.
-Follow along with this handy How to Grow Clarkia from seed Guide and grow some colour in your garden this spring.!
+Continue reading below for some tips on how to grow Clarkia from seed.

 Season & Zone